ssoonmi/book-lending-client-example/part2.md

 }
 ```

-Notice above that we are defining a `networkPolicy` of `'network-only'` when we use this query.
+Notice above that we are defining a `fetchPolicy` of `'network-only'` when we use this query.
 That's because we want the most updated information about our user whenever we access this page.
 We don't want to rely on what is stored in our `cache`.

 Now, try refreshing the page when there is no `token` in your `localStorage` (`localStorage.removeItem('token')`).
 What happens?
 You should get an error message saying `Cannot read the property 'username' of null`.
 Try `console.log`ing what `data.me` is.